IBM/Spark-on-zOS/README.md

 The Jupyter Notebook will connect to your Spark on z/OS instance automatically and will be in the ready state when the Apache Toree –Scala indicator in the top right hand corner of the screen is clear.

 ### 6. Run Jupyter Notebook cells to load data and perform analysis

-1.The Jupyter Notebook environment is divided into input cells labelled with ‘In [#]:’.
+The Jupyter Notebook environment is divided into input cells labelled with ‘In [#]:’.
+6.1 Run cell #1 - The Scala code in the first cell loads the VSAM data (customer information) into Spark and performs a data transformation.
+* ** Click on the first ‘In [ ]:’**
+The left border will change to blue when a cell is in command mode, as shown below.
+TODO: add pic
 &nbsp;&nbsp;Before running the code, make the fllowing changes:
 * **Change the value of zOS_IP to your Spark IP address.**
 * **Change the value of zOS_USERNAME to your Spark username and the value of zOS_PASSWORD to your Spark password.**

 ![Change code](images/ChangeCode.png)

-4.Click each ‘In [#]:’ section, the left border will change to blue when a cell is in command mode.
 * **Click the run cell button indicated by the red box as shown below**

 <img src="images/Run.png" align="left" height="80%" width="80%" >
 <br clear="all" />
 The Jupyter Notebook connection to your Spark instance is in the busy state when the Apache Toree –Scala indicator in the top right hand corner of the screen is grey.

 When this indicator turns clear, the cell run has completed and returned to the ready state.
-You may now move to the next ‘In [#]:’ section and run the code.
+The output should be similar to the following:
+TODO: add 1st result pic

+6.2 Run cell #2 - The Scala code in the second cell loads the DB2 data (transaction data) into Spark and performs a data transformation.
+* **Click on the next ‘In [ ]:’ to select the next cell**
+* **Click the run cell button**
+The output should be similar to the following:
+TODO: add 2nd result pic

+6.3 Run cell #3 - The Scala code in the third cell joins the VSAM and DB2 data into a new ‘client_join’ dataframe in Spark.
+* **Click on the next ‘In [ ]:’ to select the next cell**
+* **Click the run cell button**
+The output should be similar to the following:
+TODO: add 3rd result pic

+6.4 Run cell #4 - The Scala code in the fourth cell performs a logistic regression to evaluate the probability of customer churn as a function of customer activity level.
+The ‘result_df’ dataframe is also created, which is used to plot the results on a line graph.
+* **Click on the next ‘In [ ]:’ to select the next cell**
+* **Click the run cell button**
+The output should be similar to the following:
+TODO: add 4th result pic

 ## Reference
 IBM z/OS Platform for Apache Spark - http://www-03.ibm.com/systems/z/os/zos/apache-spark.html